Information on this page, including unit offerings, is from the 2020 academic year.

-1. Identify the principles of Human Factors and the role of Human Factors in the prevention of errors in healthcare delivery
+1. Establish the principles of Human Factors and the role of Human Factors in the prevention of errors in healthcare delivery

-2. Discuss the cognitive and behavioural characteristics of humans that make humans error prone in relation to working environments and machinery & technology
+2. Communicate the cognitive and behavioural characteristics of humans that make humans error prone in relation to working environments and machinery & technology

-3. Apply human factors knowledge to develop strategies to decrease risk of errors occurring in the areas of medication administration, teamwork & communication, clinical handover and clinical deterioration.
+3. Develop strategies using human factors knowledge to decrease risk of errors occurring in the areas of medication administration, teamwork & communication, clinical handover and clinical deterioration.

 All offerings of this unit include the equivalent of 30 hours of structured learning.

 |Unit Learning Experiences||The unit delivery is via internal (TNE only) and external study.
 Students will use the unit information and learning modules on LMS to guide their independent learning.
 The unit is divided into six modules that will be studied sequentially over the semester.
 Each module has several learning activities, required readings and opportunities for interactive on-line discussions with the lecturer and other students.
 As this is a 3 credit point unit, the student should be working on average 10 hours / week for the 15 weeks of this teaching period (or 150 hours overall).|